 1.5 Offers access to materials that effectively support program activities and meets staff and youth needs

-1.6 Solicits and incorporates youth voices in the planning, development & implementation of programming
+1.6 Solicits and incorporates youth voices in the planning, development, and implementation of programming

 1.8 Includes opportunities for reflection and promotes critical thinking and problem solving skills

-1.9 Includes opportunities for youth to build like skills
+1.9 Includes opportunities for youth to build life skills

 1.10 Promotes self-competence and teaches youth responsible decision-making

-1.12 Ensures that programming is culturally appropriate and linguistically sensitive
+1.12 Ensures that programming is community-centered and reflects the languages spoken in the community

 1.13 Provides opportunities for college, career readiness, vocational preparation, and workforce development